 We might engage a friend for high-minded pursuits like substantive discourse, or for more mundane reasons like enjoying recreation or entertainment.
 We may seek a friend’s advice or support in challenging times, or gain fulfillment by caring for him or her in an hour of need.
 We may seek company of another to commiserate or complain.
 For whatever the reason, we naturally seek community, and connection.
 We are innately drawn to others.

-The individuality that we are exploring, and the independence we are exercising are, however, in their nascent stage, immature, in that they are so closely tied to the development of the ego, which is that aspect of ourselves that believes that we are separate.
+The individuality we are exploring, and the independence we are exercising are, however, in their nascent stage, immature, in that they are so closely tied to the development of the ego, which is that aspect of ourselves that believes we are separate from the whole.
 This, to be sure, is an essential part of our spiritual evolution.
 In order to evolve, we must first involve.

 In our descent into the physical, we progress from an initial state of unity with the mother, literally dropping into this space-time reality called life.
 Ideally, we remain intimately connected to that source until we become acclimated to our new vehicle and environment.
 From birth to age 7, we are in the highly accelerated growth stage of the Vital Body, what we know as our physical form.
 From 7-14 years, as we transition into puberty, we enter the birth cycle of the Desire or Emotional Body.
 Between the ages of 14 and 21, the age of majority, we are developing the Mental Body.
 Until this point, in terms of our spiritual evolution, we are still in the downward trajectory of involution.
 The period from age 21-35 years is considered the “Beginning of Serious Life.”
 This is when, more or less, we begin our ascent, our quest again for Unity.
 We are now, however, seeking union with God.